-In MATH 1451 students will learn how to identify, understand and apply mathematical and logical reasoning to theoretical and applied problems.
-In particular, attention will be given to elementary proofs in calculus and hypothesis-conclusion inferences for applications such as the Mean Value Theorem and l'Hopital's Rule.
+In MATH 1452 students will learn how to identify, understand and apply mathematical and logical reasoning to theoretical and applied problems.
+In particular, attention will be given to elementary proofs in calculus and convergence inferences for improper integrals and infinite series.

 Assessment Strategies: A comprehensive list of homework and exam problems will be created for which at least 25% of the problems on this comprehensive list will address this specific objective.